ManfredTremmel/gwt-bean-validators/README.md

 ...
 </ui:UiBinder>
 ```

-I'll add a little example on github the next days, but for now you can see the validation in action in the [Base16kTest](http://www.knightsoft-net.de/base16k/) test-application (I've written it for a chorem bug report and use it for testing gwt-technologies, it doesn't do any usefull ;-)), the source can be found here [Base16kTest-Source](http://www.knightsoft-net.de/Base16KTest.tar.bz2).
+I've added a little [example application on GitHub](https://github.com/ManfredTremmel/gwt-bean-validators-example), where you can see, how to use bean validation on client and server side.